davidfloyd91/davidfloyd91.github.io/_posts/2019-06-23-psql-golang-2.markdown

 permalink: /psql-golang-todo-app-2/
 ---

-This is part two of a multipart series.
+This is part two of a three-part series.
 If you skipped part one, it lives <a href="https://davidfloyd91.github.io/psql-golang-todo-app/" target="\_blank" rel="noopener noreferrer">here</a>.
+If you'd like to skip to part three, that lives <a href="https://davidfloyd91.github.io/psql-golang-todo-app-3/" target="\_blank" rel="noopener noreferrer">here</a>.
+If you'd like to just look at the code, it's <a href="https://github.com/davidfloyd91/gotodo" target="\_blank" rel="noopener noreferrer">over there</a>.

-Otherwise, you'll know that last time we set up a PostgreSQL database and created a `todos` table.
+Last time we set up a PostgreSQL database and created a `todos` table.
 We then wrote a bit of Go code to wire us up to that table.

 But we can't REST yet (sorry), because we haven't set up any routes to do CRUD to our todos.
 We'll be using a popular router, <a href="https://github.com/gorilla/mux" target="\_blank" rel="noopener noreferrer">mux</a>, for this example, so the first step is to